|PA8W Amateur Radio||

 bearings will be displayed in case the RDF41/42 thinks they are good enough for display.

-4, For fixed applications no GPS is needed, just check the USE MANUAL INPUT box and set the heading
+6, Fixed applications: No GPS is needed, just check in the USE MANUAL INPUT box in the GPS menu and set the heading

 You will have to manually set your location by clicking on the map.

 You can also set heading to zero and callibrate the system using the RDF41/42/43 azimuth calibration.

 As mentioned, RDF-Mapper can upload your bearings and download bearings from other RDF stations to present them on your screen,